robpeng/Project-5-CS-180/README.md

 Student Grading Report:

- Student answered this question incorrectly!
+ Student answered this question correctly!
- 0/3
+ 3/3
  who wrote The Great Gatsby?
  A) F. Scott Fitzgerald
  B) Virginia Woolf
  C) Jane Austen
  D) William Shakespeare

- Total Score: 0/3
+ Total Score: 3/3
 Enter the number next to the option that you would like to choose
 1. View Student's Submitted Quiz
 2. Grade Student's Submitted Quiz